-7.3 Interest from municipalities and local governments
+6.3 Interest from municipalities and local governments

-In 2014 almost all provinces offered support in form of investment subsidies in addition to the federal incentives.
-Lower Austria, Salzburg, Styria, Vorarlberg and Vienna offer a separate support scheme for PV.
-Other provinces (Burgenland, Carinthia, Lower Austria, Upper Austria, Styria and Salzburg) offer additional funding by the subsidized housing scheme.
-Only in Tyrol no regional support was available in 2014.
-Since 2014 decentralized electricity storages in combination with PV systems are supported in Styria, Salzburg and Upper Austria.
+From 2014 almost all provinces offered support in form of investment subsidies in addition to the federal incentives.
+Salzburg, Styria, Tyrol and Vienna offer a separate support scheme for PV.
+Other (Burgenland, Carinthia, Lower Austria, Upper Austria, Styria and Salzburg) offers additional funding by the subsidized housing scheme.
+Only in Vorarlberg and Lower Austria no regional support was available in 2015.
+Since 2014 decentralized electricity storages in combination with PV systems are supported in some provinces.